An efficient probabilistic hardware architecture for diffusion-like models

 The remainder of this article will substantiate the results presented in Fig.~\ref{fig:perf}, which are based on a combination of measurements from real circuits, physical models, and simulations.
-To begin, we introduce a fundamental compromise inherent in using EBMs as standalone models of data, which we refer to as the \textit{mixing-expressivity tradeoff}.
+To begin, we introduce a fundamental compromise inherent in using EBMs as standalone models of data, which we refer to as the \emph{mixing–expressivity tradeoff}.
 We then discuss how this compromise can be avoided by wielding EBMs as part of a denoising process rather than monolithically.
 Next, we outline how to build a hardware system using DTMs to implement this denoising process at a very low level.
 Then, we study simulations of this hardware system, further justifying the results shown in Fig.~\ref{fig:perf} and highlighting some of the practical merits of DTMs compared to existing approaches.
-Finally, we conclude by discussing how the capabilities of probabilistic accelerators for machine learning may be scaled by merging them with traditional neural networks.
+Finally, we conclude by discussing how the capabilities of probabilistic accelerators for machine learning may be scaled by merging them with traditional neural networks (NNs).
+We demonstrate that such a hybrid model composed of a DTM and a neural network can achieve performance parity with a purely NN-based model on the CIFAR-10 benchmark while using a ten times smaller neural network component (both in terms of the number of parameters and FLOPs) and thus consuming roughly an order of magnitude less energy in total.